mattyoung101/tamara/papers/proposal/proposal.typ

 identifying limitations with prior fault-injection simulation and formal verification techniques, he presents an approach described as fault injection combined with formal verification: instead of simulating the entire netlist with timing accurate simulation, he uses a behavioural timeless simulation of small submodules ("logic cones") extracted by automatic analysis.
+The algorithm then has three main phases:
+1. Triplet identification: Determine all the FF (flip-flop) triplets present in each logic cone.
+2. TMR structure analysis: Perform exhaustive fault injection on valid configurations.
+3. Clock and reset tree verification: Assure that no FF triplets have common clock or set/reset lines.
-This seems to be an effective and rigorous approach, and the code for the tool appears to be available on GitHub as "InFault".
+This seems to be an effective and rigorous approach, as Beltrame mentions he was able to find TMR bugs in the radiation-hardened netlist of a LEON3 processor.
+Importantly, the code for the tool appears is available on GitHub as _InFault_.
 It would be highly worthwhile investigating the use of this tool for verification, as it has already been proven in prior research and may overall save time.
 That being said, a quick analysis of the code appears to reveal it to be "research quality" (i.e. zero documentation and seems partially unfinished).
-The question would be whether figuring out how to use InFault takes more time than simply implementing formal verification ourselves in Yosys.

-#TODO("more on Beltrame")
+Another problematic issue is that the code does not seem to readily compile under a modern version of GCC or Clang, and would require manual fixing in order to do so.
+Finally, the _InFault_ tool implements a custom Verilog frontend for reading designs.
+This has the exact same problem as Kulis' @Kulis2017 custom Verilog
+frontend: it's not clear to what standard this is implemented.
+We may have to write a custom RTLIL or EDIF frontend to ingest Yosys netlists.
+The main question is whether resolving these issues would take more time than implementing formal verification ourselves in Yosys.
+One other important limitation not yet mentioned in Beltrame's approach is the presence of false positives.
+Beltrame's "splitting algorithm" requires a tunable threshold which, if set too low, may cause false positive detections of invalid TMR FFs.
+These false positives require manual inspection of the netlist graph in order to understand.
+This is extremely problematic for large designs, as it would seem to require many laborious hours from an engineer familiar with the _InFault_ algorithm to determine if any given detection was a false positive or not.
+It's also not immediately clear what the range of suitable thresholds for this value are that would prevent or possibly eliminate false positives.

+// In this case, we may even prefer false _negatives_ (under the
+// assumption that a sufficiently safety-critical design will be manually tested) than combing through many false
+// positives.

+Even if we do not end up using Beltrame's @Beltrame2015 approach in its entirety (for example, if the false positives are a significant issue or if it's too much work to read Yosys designs), we may nonetheless be able to repurpose parts of his work for TaMaRa.
+One aspect that would work particularly well inside of Yosys itself is step 3 from the algorithm, clock and reset tree verification.
+Yosys already has tools to identify clock and reset lines, so it should not be too much extra work to build a pass that verifies the clock and resets in the netlist are suitable for TMR.
+In addition, parts of Beltrame's algorithm may be implementable using other Yosys formal verification tools, particularly SymbiYosys.

+// TODO does yosys actually have clock detection code??

 #TODO("other verification papers?")